• Skip to primary navigation

 Stadium Tours & Museum

-A tour of the stadium was once possible, but it is unclear whether or not they are still offered.
+A tour of the stadium was once possible, but it is unclear whether they are still offered.
+It seems more likely they have been put on the back burner.

-If it is, then it takes in the tunnel, the dressing rooms, the pitch side and press areas.
+When it does run, then it takes in the tunnel, the dressing rooms, the pitch side and press areas.
 It costs £5 per person and there needs to be a minimum booking of five people.
 There are no set times or days for tours so make sure you get in touch with the club first.
 There is no museum at the ground, though local Rotherham museums may occasionally display club memorabilia.

 About Rotherham United